openssl/openssl/doc/designs/quic-design/server/quic-polling.md

 Extra features on QUIC objects
 ------------------------------

+These are unlikely to be implemented initially — this is just some exploration of features we might want to offer in future and how they would interact with the polling design.

 ### Low-watermark functionality

 Sometimes an application knows it does not need to do anything until at least N